macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 - Create a dataframe that includes only the variables of interest
 - Remove null values
 - Deal with outliers in the daily hours spent listening to music
-- Transform dependent variable (depression, originally 1-10) to binary (1-5 will be 0, 6-10 will be 1)
+- Transform dependent variable (depression) from a discrete scale (1-10) to a binary one (1-5 will be 0, 6-10 will be 1)
-- Encode categorical columns (including the target variable)
+- Encode categorical columns (including the target variable) so that they can be properly processed by the machine learning algorithms

 Something important to highlight is the decision to **transform depression from a 1-10 scale to a binary (0-1) variable**.